-Starting in the first half of 2016, EHRI will organize at least seven workshops (hosted by our partners in Europe, Israel and the USA), for multidisciplinary groups of experts and other interested individuals, including researchers, archivists, conservators, technology experts, and representatives from relevant intitiatives and projects.
-The calls of these workshops and several others will be published on this page.
+Between 2015-2019, EHRI organized several workshops (hosted by our partners in Europe, Israel and the USA), for multidisciplinary groups of experts and other interested individuals, including researchers, archivists, conservators, technology experts, and representatives from relevant intitiatives and projects.
+The calls of these workshops are published on this page.

 List of EHRI Workshops, phase 1 (2010-2015).

 Call for Applications for an EHRI Workshop on Holocaust history in public space

 "It happened here!"
 Digital and shared: Holocaust history in public space

 Location: Vienna Wiesenthal Institute for Holocaust Studies, Vienna, Austria

 We welcome proposals on all aspects of making Holocaust documentation digitally available in the space of the community.
 Mobile maps and the constant accessibility of information, as well as more experimental technologies like augmented reality, are changing our perception of the present as we move around in our daily life or while we travel.
 Do these technologies also affect how we consume and understand information about the past in space?
 This workshop organised by EHRI and the Vienna Wiesenthal Institute for Holocaust Studies aims to have a fresh look at how Holocaust documentation is made available in the space where the historical events unfolded.

 Deadline of submission of proposals: 31 January 2019.
 THIS CALL IS CLOSED.

 Call for Proposals for a Hands-on Workshop on Refugees and Digital Humanities

 Location: Masaryk Institute and Archives of the Czech Academy of Sciences, Prague, Czech Republik